crate/cratedb-guide/docs/integrate/spark/usage.md

-(spark-getting-started)=
+(spark-usage)=
 # Getting started with Apache Spark and CrateDB

 **Apache Spark** is an open-source distributed computing framework designed for high-speed, versatile big-data processing.
 It offers support for various data processing tasks, such as batch processing, real-time streaming, machine learning, and graph analytics.
 It is a popular choice for organizations looking to analyze large datasets efficiently.

 Using Apache Spark with CrateDB is a powerful combination for processing and analyzing large datasets.
-In this tutorial, we'll walk through the process of setting up PySpark (Python API for Spark) to work with CrateDB, including data loading, processing, and writing results back to CrateDB.
+In this usage guide, we'll walk through the process of setting up PySpark (Python API for Spark) to work with CrateDB, including data loading, processing, and writing results back to CrateDB.

 Prerequisites: